 Unite Us cares about and protects your private information.
 We follow all applicable laws and industry best practices to protect your information.

 You have the right to ask us to restrict access to or delete your information from our records.
+Your consent to share your information will last until the day you revoke your consent.
 We may retain your information only as required by law.

 What about my sensitive information?